Trawmoney/cloud/docs/cli.md

 ### `cloud test [PATTERN] [--workers <n>]`

-Deploys code from the current directory and run tests in an isolated instance.
-After tests are complete, the instance is automatically terminated.
+Deploys code from the current directory and run tests in an isolated stage.
+After tests are complete, the stage is automatically terminated.

 If `[PATTERN]` is specified, only test files that match the pattern will be run.
 The pattern is a regular expression that is matched against the test file path.